TransparentSelf/transparentself.github.io/_posts/2021-10-17-whats-all-about-uxui.md

 ## Why you should hire me?

-Because I am an extremely motivated young professional eager find my niche, grow and give value to the greater community.
+Because I am an extremely motivated young professional eager to find my niche, grow and give value to the greater community.

 ## What about the "portfolio"?

 And so why am I keep putting the portfolio in ""?
-Okay this is not strictly a portfolio.
+Okay, this is not strictly a portfolio.
 It's more like a showcase of skills, knowledge and understanding I had amassed in my short years as a professional.
 This is to provide you with a glimpse of my understanding linked to the field of UX design.

 ## If not a portfolio, then what?